OraTaiao: The NZ Climate and Health Council is a not-for-profit, politically non-partisan incorporated society.

 Russell is a semi-retired orthopaedic surgeon.
 He belongs to a number of groups in Wellington concerned with active and climate-friendly public transport.
 He is a founding member of Congestion-free Wellington, representing OraTaiao on that coalition of 9 local organisations.
 He reads climate change science at bedtime but still sleeps well.

 Dr Scott Metcalfe

-Scott is a Wellington-based Public Health Medicine Specialist, parent of three grown-ups and proud grandpa/Lolo.
-He is Chief Advisor Population Medicine and Deputy Medical Director for a government health funding agency (epidemiology, clinical epidemiology and technology assessments/health economics).
-He was a founding Co-convenor of OraTaiao 2009-2012, chairs the Policy Committee of the NZ College of Public Health Medicine, and is on the Board of the NZ Medical Association.
-Interests include international climate justice and quantifying nations' fair shares.
+Scott is a Public Health Medicine Specialist in Wellington.
+He is Chief Advisor Population Medicine and Deputy Medical Director for a government health funding agency, with clinical leadership in epidemiology, clinical epidemiology and technology assessments/health economics.
+He was a foundation Co-convenor of OraTaiao 2010 to 2013, chairs the Policy Committee of the NZ College of Public Health Medicine, and is on the NZCPHM's Council and the Board of the NZ Medical Association.
+He has particular interest in international climate justice/equity and quantifying nations' fair shares.